 What is the median?

-In statistical evaluation, we display the median value, and the median can also be shown in the chart over time.
-We often receive the question of what the median is.
+In statistical analyses we show the median, and the median can also be displayed in the chart over time.
+We are often asked what the median is.

 Average

-Assuming we have 5 numbers and want to calculate the average, we simply add them up and divide the result by 5.
+If we have 5 numbers and want to calculate the average, we simply add them up and divide the total by 5.

 Example: